OpenFogStack/smart-factory-fog-example/README.md

 This repository contains several services that form a smart factory example application that can be deployed to the fog.

-Please note that the related research is still pending publications.
+Please note that the related research is still pending publication.

 A full list of our [publications](https://www.mcc.tu-berlin.de/menue/forschung/publikationen/parameter/en/) and [prototypes](https://www.mcc.tu-berlin.de/menue/forschung/prototypes/parameter/en/) is available on our group website.